 Film Showings begin at 7:00 pm

-Films you may see at this year’s festival (final selections TBD):
+Exciting films you will see at this year’s festival:

 For the Love of Mary: First-time 97-year-old runner, George Etzweiler, completed the race up the northeast’s tallest peak, Mount Washington, when he was 69 years old.
 Despite having a pacemaker, the State College, Pennsylvania resident competes in the grueling 7.6-mile race up nearly 4,700 feet of paved road, breaking his own record each year for the oldest finisher.
 In addition to his ancient, lucky, green running shorts, Etzweiler carries something else special with him: The memory of his late wife of 68 years, Mary.
 (6 minutes).

 Sacred Strides: Bears Ears National Monument is one of the most talked-about public lands under threat, though the dialogue often glosses over how sacred it is to many Native Americans.
 In March 2018, a group of tribes put their differences aside and came together to run 800 miles to Bears Ears – and to send a message of unity.
 The Sacred Strides for Healing Prayer Run wove from tribal homelands across the Southwest to Bears Ears.
 Watch to meet the people who are participating in the public lands conversation with their feet and learn about why this land is so important to them.